 Features of Scrum Project Management

-If the scrum is implemented carefully and properly to the process, it increases the productivity, process and the development speed is fastened.
+If the scrum is implemented carefully and properly to the process, it increases the productivity, process, and the development speed is fastened.
 In this process, regular communication among the teams is taken care of at all levels.

-1) Property of scrum model– scrum model methodology is for management, enhancement, and maintenance for an ongoing project in production prototype.
+Scrum model methodology is for management, enhancement, and maintenance for an ongoing project in production prototype.
 In object-oriented development, it assumes the coding and the design.
 Scrum is supposed to bring out new or re-engineered legacy systems development efforts.
 Software release has the previous checklist which includes-

 - The customer demand is initially discussed and enhanced based on the requirements.

-- The time slot is discussed and kept fixed and the team is asked to take advantage out of the slot.
+- The time slot is discussed and kept fixed, and the team is asked to take advantage out of the slot.